-The newly-formed Office of Strategic Diversity Planning and Research (OSDPR) is now a unit of the Division of Diversity, Equity & Educational Achievement.
+The newly-formed Office of Strategic Diversity Planning and Research (OSDPR) is now a unit of the Division of Diversity, Equity & Educational Achievement (DDEEA).
 Formerly the Diversity and Climate Researcher Unit, the OSDPR is responsible for research, evaluation, and assessment actions, leading quality improvement activities and supporting internal and external reviews for both internal and external stakeholders.

-The OSDRP will specifically support DDEEA by:
+The OSDPR will specifically support DDEEA by:

 - Supporting thought leadership in the area of DEI strategic planning and execution;